Course Overview Philosophy is the oldest of all academic subjects and every discipline has a philosophical aspect to it.

 The study of religion is one of the oldest academic disciplines and the specification builds on this tradition by offering a systematic study of religious belief whilst relating this to current themes and issues.
 The subject gives you a stimulating mixture of Religion, Ethics and Philosophy.

-Standard entry requirements, plus grade 5 in GCSE English Language.
+Standard entry requirements, plus grade 5 in GCSE English Language or Literature.

 Students may consider direct entry into employment or further training.